martindale/snippets/README.md

 # Fabric Sync
-This folder is shared with the team, so let's make sure to help keep it tidy.
+This folder is shared with the world, so let's make sure to help keep it tidy.

+## Before Continuing
+Go ahead and create a new folder in `homes`, matching your username.
+This is important, as it will reserve your name in the upcoming FabricOS default filesystem.

+For example, I created `homes/martindale` as it matches my public handle.

 ## Confidential Information
 Anything contained within this directory should be considered confidential, and